-If you decide to have testosterone replacement therapy, it's important to see the doctor or medical team who treated your prostate cancer, rather than going to another doctor.
+If you decide to have testosterone therapy, it's important to see the doctor or medical team who treated your prostate cancer, rather than go to a different doctor.
 And if you have it, you will need to have regular prostate specific antigen (PSA) blood tests and digital rectal examinations to check for any signs of your cancer returning.